awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 1. Choose **Configure cluster**\.

 1. In the **Network configuration** section, for **Subnets**, choose a subnet\.
-If you enabled zone awareness, you must choose two subnets\.
+If you enabled Multi\-AZ, you must choose two or three subnets\.
 The subnets must be in different Availability Zones in the same region\.
 For more information, see [VPC Support for Amazon Elasticsearch Service Domains](es-vpc.md)\.
 **Note**
 You must reserve sufficient IP addresses for the network interfaces in the subnet \(or subnets\)\.
 For more information, see [Reserving IP Addresses in a VPC Subnet](es-vpc.md#es-reserving-ip-vpc-endpoints)\.